Das Gedicht: The Erotik-Special Scandal of 2000/2001

 At the height of the scandal, the national weekly Der Spiegel said:

 A bookstore in Mainz denied the delivery of the magazine, saying that 'the Cathedral was too close by.'
 In Münster 10 ordered copies were rejected, and a further bookseller sent the magazine right back.
 In Dachau a recipient poet was so offended by the volume, so that he wrote to the editor, claiming that in the future he'd rather invest in an additional sachet full of Weißbier than to buy another copy of DAS GEDICHT.
 Blushing, a sales representative in a bookshop said that she couldn't even put the Erotik-Special on display in her store.
 The Swiss poet and reformed pastor, Kurt Marti, himself featured in the volume, gave the amused remarks that the edition had brought together 'a most multifaceted collection of poems.'

 The reactions to DAS GEDICHT Vol. 8 ranged from simple gestures of dismay to crass invectives against the editors and even amounted to multiple death threats, as the sample recording shows.
 The editorial board had already anticipated such reactions and added little perforated paper screens that could be individually used to censor displeasing lines while reading.

-As however, in an act of solidarity, major German newspapers (such as Bild, Spiegel-Online, Süddetusche Zeitung) reprinted a number of erotic poems from that edition, the following edition of DAS GEDICHT celebrated widespread success, having won a great number of fans.
+As however, in an act of solidarity, major German newspapers (such as Bild, Spiegel Online, Süddeutsche Zeitung) reprinted a number of erotic poems from that edition, the following edition of DAS GEDICHT celebrated widespread success, having won a great number of fans.
 The national weekly Focus included DAS GEDICHT in its list of the 100 best books of the year at rank 41.
 Major German broadcasters, such as the Westdeutscher Rundfunk, aired an erotic poem from the Erotik-Special edition each day on public radio.
 The German sex talk show host, Lilo Wanders, recited poems from that edition in her nationally aired late night television show, Wa(h)re Liebe.